JonasAlfredsson/ansible-role-samba_host/README.md

 ## Protocol Version
-In the [global](#global-settings) settings I have made so that both the `server min protocol` and the `client min protocol` defaults to "SMB2_10", instead of the absolute lowest common denominator.
-This should probably be bumped up to "SMB3_11" if you are only serving Linux or Windows 10 computers.
+In the [global](#global-settings) settings I have made so that both the `server min protocol` and the `client min protocol` defaults to "SMB3_11", since this should only be lowered in case you are serving something else than Linux or Windows 10 computers.
 A list of all supported protocol versions can be found in the [`server max protocol`][27] section of the manual, and the options are exactly the same for the client setting as well.

 However, something that I experienced when using [cifs][28] to mount Samba shares on Linux was that it did not negotiate with the server in regards to